 For the past 2 years, ArchaeoSpain and American Foreign Academic Research (AFAR) have worked together at Zorita Castle.
 For precolegiate projects we are working together, running and developing new programs.

-The High School field crew at the Medieval Castle of Zorita will excavate and research a 9th-centuryC fortress built by Moorish invaders that was later occupied by Christian knights and Jewish Spaniards.
+The High School field crew at the Medieval Castle of Zorita will excavate and research a 9th-centuryC fortress built by Moorish that was later (XI-XVIth-centuries) occupied by Christian knights and Jewish.

-Fieldschool students will learn surveying, excavation techniques, mapping, photography, keeping a dig diary, and artifact recovery, conservation, and drawing.
+Field school students will learn surveying, excavation techniques, mapping, photography, keeping a dig diary, and artifact recovery, conservation, and drawing.
 We will also hold seminars and workshops on Spanish history, architecture, and archaeology.

 In the mornings we will be on site, learning excavation methodology, working with tools and technical instruments, and extracting artifacts.
 You’ll analyze the clues like a detective, recording everything with photos, sketches, and a fieldwork notebook.
 You will also learn to draw archaeological maps and take biological samples such as pollen, seeds, and plant remains.

 In the afternoons we will wash and classify the pottery, bones, and other artifacts found on site.
 Some afternoons we will hold seminars on Spanish history, on drawing pottery shards, and on how archaeologists use aerial photography to spot ancient remains.

 Everything will be overseen by project directors Dr. Dionisio Urbina and Catalina Urquijo.
-The husband-and-wife team have around 45 years of combined archaeological experience, in addition to running a fieldschool in Toledo from 1998 to 2005.
+The husband-and-wife team have around 45 years of combined archaeological experience, in addition to running a field school in Toledo from 1998 to 2005.